geneeblack/graphql_model_mapper/README.md

 Some other attributes that you can set on the graphql_query are

-##graphql_query
+## graphql_query

-scope_methods:  # scope methods aviable to be used in the query, these should not be parameterized and must be written so that they do not collide with other tables which may be included in the associations
+scope_methods:  # scope methods available to be used in the query, these should not be parameterized and must be written so that they do not collide with other tables which may be included in the associations
 description:    # a short description of the query
 arguments:      # a list of argument defintions to override the default arguments, if using your own arguments you will need to override the query resolver to act on those arguments, the default arguments exposed on the query are: